webfox/laravel-backed-enums/README.md

 ## Other Classes

 ### AsFullEnumCollection
-This cast is similar to the Laravel built in `AsEnumCollection` cast but unlike the built in  will maintain the full `toArray` structure when converting to json.
+This cast is similar to the Laravel built in `AsEnumCollection` cast but unlike the built-in  will maintain the full `toArray` structure when converting to json.

 E.g. the Laravel built in `AsEnumCollection` cast will return the following json: